jsdevel/node-overloading/README.md

 overloading
 ======================
-Define overloads for any function!
-Errors are thrown if no matching overload is found for arguments.
+Define complex overloads for functions!
+Errors are thrown if no matching overload is found.

 ##Example
 ````javascript